Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss-Dependent Indemnities

 \section{Optimal Loss-Dependent Indemnities}

-In this section, we consider loss-dependent indemnities in the form of $I = I(X)$, then the buyer is only allowed to choose contracts that depend on the loss $X$ itself, but \emph{not} on the seller's background risk $S$.
+In this section, we consider loss-dependent indemnities in the form of $I = I(x)$; namely, the insurer is only allowed to choose contracts that depend on the loss size $x$ itself, but \emph{not} on the reinsurer's background risk level $s$.
 The method that we use to solve Problem \ref{prob:no} in the previous section no longer applies here; in particular, we do not have a proper ``upper'' bound on the default-free indemnities for the problem in this section as $\bar{I}$ in \eqref{eq:I_bar} for Problem \ref{prob:no}.
-We will develop a different approach to obtain the optimal loss-dependent insurance contract.
+We will develop a different approach to obtain the optimal loss-dependent reinsurance contract.

 Recall from Problem \ref{prob:no} that admissible indemnities there only need to satisfy the ``principle of indemnity'' condition, and it yields the most general (largest) set $\Ac$ in \eqref{eq:Ac} (see Remark \ref{rem:ind}).
 But in this section, we further impose the IC condition on admissible indemnities, and this leads to the following admissible set $\widetilde{\Ac} = \AcIC$: